Anxiety Disorders: A Comprehensive Overview from a Psychiatric Perspective

 2. Psychotherapy

-- CBT – gold standard
+- CBT (Cognitive Behavioral Therapy): Gold standard

-3. Integrated & Lifestyle Approaches
+3. Integrative & Lifestyle Approaches

 - Sleep hygiene

-- Nutrition and exercise guidance
+- Nutrition and exercise counseling

 - Mindfulness-Based Stress Reduction (MBSR)